Best Long-Term Investments – Build Wealth & Retire Early

 The digital currency started out at a price of less than $0.01 per coin in 2009.
 In 2017, it hit a record of $20,000 before collapsing to back down to $3,000 in 2018.

 Since then, Bitcoin has once again exploded.
 As of February 2021, the value of one Bitcoin stands at over $37,000.

 As you can see, if you had invested in Bitcoin in 2009 and held on to your digital assets – you would be a multimillionaire.

-Although the coin continues to be the best-performing security internationally, there are too many variables that could alter its fate in the long-term.
+Although the coin continue to be the best-performing security internationally, there are too many variables that could alter its fate in the long-term.